geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

               stroke-color: '#8080E6'
               stroke-width: 3px

-   The line symbolizer is inside a rule, which is inzide a feature style.
+   The line symbolizer is inside a rule, which is inside a feature style.

 #.
 Add a second symbolizer to the rule